anderspitman/talk/talk_south_mountain_2015_06_28.md

   where most people hold the complete opposite point of view.
 At that point I had a choice: I could either believe all of those people were without morals, or I could try to understand why they feel the way they do.
-I chose the latter, and I came aware with a much greater appreciation of how complicated issues like this are and how difficult it can be to come to a clear moral answer.
+I chose the latter, and I came away with a much greater appreciation of how complicated issues like this are and how difficult it can be to come to a clear moral answer.
 It's situations like this that I'm grateful that the Church does have policies for us to follow.
 But the Church can't have